podlove/documentation/_posts/2014-12-08-shortcodes.md

 #### Web Player

-`[podlove-episode-web-player]`
+- `[podlove-episode-web-player]` displays the Podlove Web Player.

 #### Feeds

-`[podlove-feed-list]`

-Lists all discoverable feeds for easy subscription.
+- `[podlove-feed-list]` lists all discoverable feeds for easy subscription.

 #### Episode Archive

-`[podlove-episode-list]`

-Lists all episodes including their episode image, publication date, title, subtitle and duration chronologically.
+- `[podlove-episode-list]` lists all episodes including their episode image, publication date, title, subtitle and duration chronologically.

 #### Downloads

-Use these in an episode post:
+Use these in an episode:

-`[podlove-episode-downloads]`: Display downloads in a dropdown menu.
+- `[podlove-episode-downloads]` displays downloads in a dropdown menu.
-`[podlove-episode-downloads style="buttons"]` : Display download buttons for all available formats.
+- `[podlove-episode-downloads style="buttons"]` displays download buttons for all available formats.

 #### Subscribe Button

-`[podlove-podcast-subscribe-button]`

-Displays an universal subscribe button for your Podcast.
+- `[podlove-podcast-subscribe-button]` displays a universal subscribe button for your Podcast.

 ##### Parameters